CAREER: A Foundation Model for Labor Sequence Data: CAREER

 An occupation model's predictions are governed by an individual's career history; both whether an individual changes jobs and the specific job they may transition to depend on current and previous jobs and covariates.

-We consider a class of occupation models that make predictions by conditioning on a low-dimensional representation of career history, $h_t(\mby_{t-1}, \mbx_t) \in \R^D$.
-This representation is assumed to be a sufficient statistic of the history; $h_t(\mby_{t-1}, \mbx_t)$ should carry all of the relevant observed information for predicting the next job.
+We consider a class of occupation models that make predictions by conditioning on a low-dimensional representation of work history, $h_t(\mby_{t-1}, \mbx_t) \in \R^D$.
+This representation is assumed to be a sufficient statistic of the past; $h_t(\mby_{t-1}, \mbx_t)$ should contain the relevant observed information for predicting the next job.~\looseness=-1

-Further, since individuals frequently stay in the same job between timesteps, we consider models that make predictions in two stages.
+Since individuals frequently stay in the same job between timesteps, we propose a class of models that make predictions in two stages.
 These models first predict whether an individual changes jobs, after which they predict the specific job to which an individual transitions.
-The representation will be used in both stages.
+The representation is used in both stages.~\looseness=-1

 In the first stage, the career representation $h_t(\mby_{t-1}, \mbx_{t})$ is used to predict whether an individual changes jobs.
 Define the binary variable $s_t$ to be 1 if a worker's job at time $t$ is different from that at time $t - 1$, and 0 otherwise.
-The first stage is a logistic regression,
+The first stage is modeled by

 where $\sigma(\cdot)$ is the logistic function and $\eta \in \R^D$ is a vector of coefficients.

 If the model predicts that an individual will transition jobs, it only considers jobs that are different from the individual's most recent job.
 To formulate this prediction, it combines the career representation with a vector of occupation-specific coefficients $\beta_j \in \R^D$: